ystia/yorc/doc/configuration.rst

       * ``env``: An optional list environment variables to set when creating the container.
 The format of each variable is ``var_name=value``.

-      * ``config`` and ``inventory`` are complex structure allowing to configure Ansible bheaviour, these options are described in more details in next section.
+      * ``config`` and ``inventory`` are complex structure allowing to configure Ansible behavior, these options are described in more details in next section.

 .. _option_ansible_config_cfg: